Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 16,122 people, 5,754 houses or apartments, and a median cost of homes of $686,200, real estate costs in Wailuku are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.
+With a population of 16,122, 5,870 total housing units (homes and apartments), and a median house value of $690,305, real estate costs in Wailuku are among some of the highest in the nation, although house prices here don't compare to real estate prices in the most expensive Hawaii communities.

 There is a lot of housing in Wailuku built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
-There is also a lot of housing in Wailuku built between 1940-1969 ( 27.62%).
-A lesser amount of the housing stock also hails from between 2000 and later ( 24.79%).
-There's also some housing in Wailuku built before 1939 ( 5.81%).
+There is also a lot of housing in Wailuku built between 2000 and later ( 27.89%).
+A lesser amount of the housing stock also hails from between 1940-1969 ( 24.66%).
+There's also some housing in Wailuku built before 1939 ( 5.11%).

 Relative to Hawaii, our data show that Wailuku's latest annual appreciation rate is higher than 80% of the other cities and towns in Hawaii.